Chess-Spyder/pgn4people-poc/README.md

 After you read this section, and consider the example of using __pgn4people__ it gives, you’ll understand what the __pgn4people__ paradigm is all about.
 You don’t need to actually install and run the code to fully understand __pgn4people__.

-However, if you do want to play with the code, everything you need to know is at [Playing around with  __pgn4people-poc__](https://github.com/jimratliff/pgn4people-poc#playing-around-with-pgn4people-poc).
+However, if you do want to play with the program, everything you need to know is at [Playing around with  __pgn4people-poc__](https://github.com/jimratliff/pgn4people-poc#playing-around-with-pgn4people-poc).

 Then what?
 If you wish that your favorite FILL IN THE ___ chess software or website offered __pgn4people__’s paradigm for navigating PGN:
 * If you’re the developer, implement it!
 I bet that, once you’ve seen the examples here, you’ll know exactly how to implement it in your own code.
 But of course feel free to [ask me questions](https://github.com/jimratliff).